rmrsk/EBGeometry/Examples/Objects/README.md

-This folder contains various PLY surface grids and remarks on where the data was obtained what was done with it.
+This folder contains various surface grids, remarks on where the data was obtained, and what was done with it.

 | Model Name | Image | PLY file      | Source     | Note |
 |------------|-------|---------------|------------|------|